← Back to all docs

 GET/patients

-Retrieve patient/client profiles with demographics, payer enrollments, and current program status.
+Would retrieve patient/client profiles with demographics, payer enrollments, and current program status.
 Use this for roster sync and intake handoffs.

 Admissions